 Improving life for rural Americans with disabilities

-Rural Institute for Inclusive Communities (RIIC) is committed to creating better lives for rural people with disabilities and their families.
-With innovative services, training and research, RIIC strives to improve independence and participation of people with disabilities in everyday activities and all aspects of the community.
+Rural Institute (RI) is committed to creating better lives for rural people with disabilities and their families.
+With innovative services, training and research, RI strives to improve independence and participation of people with disabilities in everyday activities and all aspects of the community.

 - Education and Training include Living Well with a Disability, a health promotion program that helps participants reach the quality of life goals through healthy lifestyles.